RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

     settings: *default         # Both cases reference the same settings.
 :::

-[Tags](https://yaml.org/spec/1.2.2/#tags) allow you to explicitly define the data type of a node or apply custom semantics to the content.
+[Tags](https://yaml.org/spec/1.2.2/#tags) allow you to explicitly define the datatype of a node or apply custom semantics to the content.
 For instance, a tag like `!str` can be used to specify that a value should be treated as a string.
 {{ ccc.name }} uses this feature to allow for
 [referencing values from external sources](#cc-inheritance).